IN THE MOUNTAINS OF FIRE

 Together we drive up the steep grade to Tumblebugs, Damien and Kanarik and me rattling along in the dentist's old car, while Chulan and Fatima take the jeep on an alternate road, the military gear divided up between us.
-Right now war does not seem hard at all.
+Right now war doesn't seem hard at all.

 Kanarik passes me more stapleseed biscuits, despite my protests. "'Tima said to make sure you get extra helpings, 'cause you got mountainsick a few days ago."

 "Oh all right, just one more…thanks, Kana."
 The stuff must carry a lot of vitamin E, then, to decrease the body's need for oxygen.
 Maybe someday a lab can analyze this grain for some purpose other than fuel.

 Damien watches our back, so it prickles my neck when he says, "Uh folks, we’ve got company."
 I check out my rear-view mirror--three military jeeps, and Chulan doesn’t drive any of them.